The Normalized Cross Density Functional: A Framework to Quantify Statistical Dependence for Random Processes: Measuring Statistical Dependence with a Novel Variational Approach

-To simplify the explanation we attribute different directions to each.
-The conditional density $p(\mathbf{u} = u|\mathbf{x} = x)$ is interpreted as an iterative function in the forward direction, and $p(\mathbf{x} = x|\mathbf{u} = u)$ as an iterative function in the backward direction.
-The bidirectional recursion is a variational system constructed by recursively applying both conditional mappings.
-Starting with the variable $\mathbf{x}$ (or $\mathbf{u}$), define two internal variables $\mathbf{x}'$ or $\mathbf{u}'$ by computing the joint $pdf$
+To simplify the explanation, we assign different directions to each $\textit{pdf}$: $p(\mathbf{u} = u|\mathbf{x} = x)$ as the forward direction and $p(\mathbf{x} = x|\mathbf{u} = u)$ as the backward direction.
+Interpreting each \textit{pdf} as an iterative function, we construct a variational system, termed bidirectional recursion, by recursively applying both directions of the conditional \textit{pdfs}.
+Starting with either variable $\mathbf{x}$ or $\mathbf{u}$, we construct two internal variables, $\mathbf{x}'$ and $\mathbf{u}'$, defined by two joint \textit{pdfs}